krudie/IDES/docs/dev/develop.md

 ## Building IDES

-IDES is built with Gradle 8, via the `gradle build` command.
-Later versions of Gradle may work but are not tested.
+IDES is built with Java 17 and Gradle 8, via the `gradle build` command.
+Later versions of Java and Gradle may work but are not tested.

 The output of the build task produces two files: `IDES-version.zip` and `IDES-version-api.zip` directly under the `build` folder.
 The version string is taken from the `gradle.properties` file.